GCN-PHI/Prediction/README.md

 # Graph Convolutional Network based Virus-Human Protein-Protein Interaction Prediction for Novel Viruses
 This repository contains the code of a three-stage machine learning pipeline that generates and uses hybrid embeddings for PHI prediction.
-The details of this study and the experimental results are published in the paper below:
+The details of this study and the experimental results are available in its paper.
+Please [click here](https://www.sciencedirect.com/science/article/pii/S1476927122001359) to access the paper.
-## citation

 ## System requirements